wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 If a Free Tier account exceeds 100% of the monthly quota, your access to the Wallarm Console is disabled, along with all integrations.
 When reaching 200%, protection on your Wallarm nodes is disabled.
 These restrictions will be in effect until the first day of the next month.

 You can easily remove all restrictions by [migrating to paid subscriptions](mailto:sales@wallarm.com).

-!!! info "Recommendation on usage"
-    Using a Free Tier account for functional evaluation and comparisons is not recommended.
-You should [contact our support team](https://www.wallarm.com/request-demo) and request a free trial subscription instead.